disha1527/To-Do-List-Web-Application/README.md

 Responsive Design: Ensures a smooth experience on all devices.

-Custom Styling: Uses a custom font and background design for a unique look.
+Custom Styling: Uses a custom font and background design for a unique look.</p>

 <h1>🌟 Key Highlights:</h1>
-Font Awesome Icons: Integrated Font Awesome icons for better visual representation.
+<p>Font Awesome Icons: Integrated Font Awesome icons for better visual representation.

 User-Friendly Interface: Simple and intuitive design for ease of use.

-State Management: Efficiently manages tasks using an array for state storage.
+State Management: Efficiently manages tasks using an array for state storage.</p>

 Live Demo: https://disha1527.github.io/To-Do-List-Web-Application/